Definition of waterfowl

 The lake is a refuge for migrating waterfowl.

-First Known Use of WATERFOWL
+First Known Use of waterfowl

-Seen & Heard
+Seen and Heard

 What made you want to look up waterfowl?
 Please tell us where you read or heard it (including the quote, if possible).